Walt Disney World Temporarily Suspends Dining Plans, FastPasses, And Extra Magic Hours

 Disney will automatically cancel all existing FastPass+ reservations.
 Guests will see them drop off of their My Disney Experience account at some point in the near future.
 The same thing will happen with their dining reservations.

-Upon announcing the reopening dates for their theme parks, Disney revealed shortened operating hours.
-For the same reasons, Extra Magic Hours are temporarily suspended for the time being at all four parks.
+Upon announcing the reopening dates for its theme parks, Disney revealed shortened operating hours.
+For the same reasons, Extra Magic Hours are suspended for the time being at all four parks.

 This year, for those heading to Walt Disney World, it is going to be a somewhat different experience than they may have had in the past.
 The suspensions of these amenities may seem a bad thing, but the parks’ reduced capacity and additional opportunities with fewer people could make up for them.